YounessAzimzade/XML-TME-NAC-BC/README.md

-# Explainable machine learning reveals that role of the tumor microenvironment in the outcome neoadjuvant chemotherapy  depends on the breast cancer subtype
+#Explainable machine learning reveals the contrasting role of the tumor microenvironment in the outcome of neoadjuvant chemotherapy, depending on breast cancer subtype